Comment on Draft Policy

 Currently Open for Public Comment:

 NARA creates regulations or "rules" that state how we fulfill our agency's mission, meet statutory requirements, and conduct business with other agencies and the general public.
-We publish our regulations in the Code of Federal Regulations (CFR) under 36 CFR Chapter XII, and they are organized into subchapters based on topics like agency functions, oversight responsibilities, or how people access the records we hold.
+We publish our regulations in the Code of Federal Regulations (CFR), mostly under 36 CFR Chapter XII and 32 CFR Chapter XX, and they are organized into subchapters based on topics like agency functions, oversight responsibilities, or how people access the records we hold.
+A complete list of our current regulations is on this page.

 Records Schedule Notices

-Record schedules authorize the preservation of records of continuing value in the National Archives of the United States and the destruction, after a specified period, of records lacking administrative, legal, research, or other value.
+Record schedules authorize agencies to preserve records of continuing value in the National Archives of the United States and to destroy, after a specified period, records lacking administrative, legal, research, or other value.
 Agencies must follow a records schedule's mandatory instructions on what to do with the records once they are no longer needed for current Government business and the Archivist of the United States approves the schedule.

-NARA publishes notices in the Federal Register to allow public comment on proposed records schedules before the Archivist gives his approval.
+NARA publishes notices in the Federal Register to allow public comment on proposed records schedules before the Archivist approves them.

 Other Requests for Public Comment:

-There are no other requests currently awaiting comments.
+There are currently no other open requests for public comment.